Skip to main content

 Identify and describe the different types of forces you believe are acting on Dr. Paws in the video above as she chases the ball.

 Write a short (2-3 sentence) description of how we use the term force in physics.
-Highlight any differences between your physics description and your personal description from the first exercise.
+Highlight any differences between your physics description and your personal description from the first part.

 Brainstorm a list of possible different types of forces you can imagine acting on something.